 17. Be honest about your aims and aspirations for your child.
 Agree to disagree.

-18. Recognize that you child will have his/her own timetable for considering college options, filling out applications, etc. It's not your timetable.
+18. Recognize that your child will have his/her own timetable for considering college options, filling out applications, etc. It's not your timetable.

 19. Keep a perspective on the process, as well as a sense of humor.

-20. Don't bypass the Guidance Office and Counseling Center.
+20. Don't bypass the Student Services Office.
 Stay on top of deadlines and attend programs offered.